paqtcom/graphite-design-system/packages/react/README.md

 <GrButton href="https://www.way2web.nl">Way2Web</GrButton>
 ```

-### CodeSandbox example

-An example of this setup: https://codesandbox.io/s/graphiteds-react-example-yhr9p
+An example of this setup: https://codesandbox.io/s/graphiteds-react-example-yhr9p.

 ## How to release a new version